zkxxdiv/eiffel-operations-extension/usage-examples/aliveness-monitoring.md

 # ActT3
 EiffelActivityTriggeredEvent(ActT), in this example representing triggering activities.
 Using its CAUSE link, the EiffelActivityTriggeredEvents ActT3 declares that it is CAUSED by EiffelAlertAcknowledgedEvent (AlerA).

+# AlerC1
+The EiffelAlertCeasedEvent (AlerC) in this example representing an incident which was ongoing (e.g an IT Infrastruture failure) has now come to an end and has ceased.